yogthos/yogthos.net/resources/templates/md/posts/2017-03-26-ReagentReactView.md

 Finally, ClojureScript compiler can do many optimizations, such as [dead code elimination](http://swannodette.github.io/2015/01/06/the-false-promise-of-javascript-microlibs), that are difficult to do with JavaScript.
 I highly recommend the [Now What?](https://www.youtube.com/watch?v=cH4ZJAKZHjQ) talk by David Nolen that goes into more details regarding this.

 Overall, I'm pleased to see that ClojureScript and Reagent perform so well when stacked up against native JavaScript libraries.
-It's hard to overstate the fact that a library built on top of React.js in a transpiled language outperforms the original library.
+It's hard to overstate the fact that a ClojureScript library built on top of React.js can outperform React.js itself.